Gictorbit/photoshopCClinux/README.md

 * detects various graphic cards like (`intel`, `Nvidia`...)
 * saves the downloaded files in your cache directory
 * It's free and you will not need any license key
-* works on any Linux distributions
+* works on any Linux distribution

 ## :warning: Requirements
 1- use 64bit edition of your distro